cysouw/diathesis/text/c06_adverbials.md

 ### [ NA ] Nominative + accusative + adverbial

-Both the manner adverbial and the accusative argument cannot be left out with *stimmen* 'to raise the atmosphere' [@Next].
+Both the manner adverbial and the accusative argument cannot be left out with *stimmen* 'to raise the atmosphere' [@next].

 :::ex
 a.
 Die Musik stimmt die Leute freundlich.